shinyZu/shinyZu/README.md

 ![](https://github.com/shinyZu/shinyZu/blob/main/headerImage.png)
 ### Hi there 👋,

-I'm looking forward to achieve a greater success through delivering optimum contribution for the working institute and improve my career life by exercising my skills and knowledge in a dynamic and challenge-able working environment.
+I'm an undergraduate student at IJSE, looking forward to achieve a greater success through delivering optimum contribution for the working institute and improve my career life by exercising my skills and knowledge in a dynamic and challenge-able working environment.

 ### **Skills & Experience:**
         *HTML